ek8203/CarND-Traffic-Sign-Classifier-Project/CarND_writeup_P2.md

 #### 2. Exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set presented as a bar chart showing distribution of the training data set.
 Each bar represents one traffic sign (a class) and number of samples in the class.
-The mapping of traffic sign names to classesis provided in file [signnames.csv](). *(Code cell [3])*
+The mapping of traffic sign names to classesis provided in file **signnames.csv**. *(Code cell [3])*

 ![Histogram](project_data/hist.png)